What is the Story of Purim: When Evil is Turned for Good

 To this day Purim is celebrated on the 14th of Adar, which usually falls around late February or early March.
 In Jerusalem, however, Purim is observed on the 15th of Adar in observance of the additional day of battle that took place in the Persian capital of Susa (Esther 9:18).

 Traditionally, the Book of Esther is read in the synagogues, where you’ll likely hear people interacting with the reading of the text.
-They jeer when Haman’s name is mentioned and cheer when Mordecai’s name is heard.
+The is jeer in response to Haman’s name and cheering to Mordecai’s name.

 The holiday is a big celebration.
 It is also typical to give donations to the poor or gift baskets to friends.
-Bakeries in Israel are filled with a special treat called oznei haman (Hebrew for Haman’s ears) or hamantaschen (Yiddish for Haman’s pockets).
-They are filled usually with poppy seeds, chocolate and other flavors.
+Bakeries in Israel are famous for a special treat called oznei haman (Hebrew for Haman’s ears) or hamantaschen (Yiddish for Haman’s pockets).
+Their filling usually includes poppy seeds, chocolate and other flavors.

 Purim is one of my favorite Jewish festivals, not only because it involves so much celebration, with lots of food and lots of fun.
-But it reminds us that God is not far from His people, even in distant lands.
+It is because it reminds us that God is not far from His people, even in distant lands.

 Perhaps the greatest lesson from the Book of Esther and the story of Purim is that God is interested in His people.
 He does not forget His promises.
 Though it may appear the enemy has the upper hand, God has the last word.
 And, in His sovereignty, He alone has the power to redeem the situation for His glory.